 - Parents should encourage both free play and structured play, take walks with their toddler instead of immediately using a stroller, and have toys that encourage physical activity.

 You might be wondering why we’re bringing up the subject of physical activity for kids at such a young age.
 According to the American Academy of Pediatrics (AAP), many children younger than 5 years old fail to meet the minimum physical activity guideline of at least 60 minutes of vigorous physical activity per day, and some of their research suggest that 2 to 5-year-olds should engage in more than 120 minutes of physical activity each day.

 Because toddlers can seem to be very active and always engaging in either exploring, eating, or playing, the AAP reports that many parents thought their small children were in no need for a time dedicated specifically to physical activity.

 We know that doing physical activity is extremely beneficial and necessary for a toddler’s development.
-At 2 years of age, kids develop large motor skills, balance, limb coordination and visual-spatial synchronicity by doing active play either indoors, outdoors, with you or with her peers.
+At 2 years of age, kids develop large motor skills, balance, limb coordination, and visual-spatial synchronicity by doing active play either indoors, outdoors, with their parents or peers.
 Besides, the pros of doing physical activity daily go beyond physical and motor development.
-Researchers from the Université de Montréal (2008) have found that exercising from an early age enhances cognitive outcomes later in life: it helps with regulating one’s emotions, developing a sense of mastery, better emotional awareness, negotiation skills, and develops a good spatial intelligence.
+Researchers from the Université de Montréal (2008) have found that exercising from an early age enhances cognitive outcomes later in life: it helps to regulate one’s emotions, develop a sense of mastery, better emotional awareness, negotiation skills, and develops a good spatial intelligence.

-So, doing daily active play is very important for the development of your daughter, but you might be wondering how to set some developmentally appropriate strategies for physical activity.
+So, daily active play is very important for the development of your little one.
+However, you might be wondering how to set some developmentally appropriate strategies for physical activity.

-• If you are out of ideas, ask yourself what physical activities your toddler enjoys and what outdoor playing spaces are available and practical for you around where you live.
+- If you are out of ideas, ask yourself what physical activities your toddler enjoys and what outdoor playing spaces are available and practical around where you live.